 The Infant Jesus of Prague was originally created in the 16th century as a wedding gift from the Princess of Spain to her Austrian cousin.
 (European royal families are all related.)
 He was actually thrown in the trash at once point, but eventually he made his way to Prague.
 That’s kind of a miracle all by itself.

 The Infant Jesus can be hard to see because he’s very small (only 19 inches) and made of wood coated with wax.
 People come from all over the world to show devotion to him or to make him clothes.
 So the Infant Jesus has an amazing wardrobe linked to the liturgical calendar.
-Every time you visit Prague, he’ll probably be wearing a different outfit.
+Every time you visit, he’ll probably be wearing a different outfit during your 24 hours in Prague.

 5) manifesto market